 Information regarding COVID-19 for foreign diplomatic missions and international organisations established in Belgium

+All basic sanitary and hygiene measures continue to apply.
 These measures appeal to everyone to stay at home as much as possible and to avoid contacts other than those with close relatives.
-General hygiene measures continue to apply.

 These measures apply throughout the national territory.
 The situation is subject to an evaluation on a daily basis.